jalik/js-form-parser/README.md

 ## Filtering fields

-You can get only the fields you want with `filterFunction(field)` option in the `parseForm()` method.
+You can get only the fields you want with `filterFunction(field, parsedValue)` option in the `parseForm()` method.
 The filter function will be called with all fields and must return `true` to return the field.

 ```js
 import { parseForm } from "@jalik/form-parser";